Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 The app’s streamlined design and straightforward setup process ensures that it’s easy for cryptocurrency novices to use, while it uses hardware encryption to provide increased protection for your funds.
 Other security features include a backup and restore facility plus PIN and Touch ID protection.

-However, Bread doesn’t offer two-factor authentication or multisig functionality, so if the safety of your funds is a top priority, then you may want to look elsewhere.
+However, Bread doesn’t offer 2-factor authentication or multisig functionality, so if the safety of your funds is a top priority, then you may want to look elsewhere.
 It’s also worth pointing out that you can only store bitcoin in this wallet, so you’ll need to store your other coins and tokens separately.

 - Simplicity, security, great for beginners